-Managing seasonal allergies

 Do seasonal allergies wreak havoc on your body?

 If so, you’re not alone — many people experience an increase in their allergy symptoms during allergy season, especially when pollen counts are high.
 For some, symptoms are mild, with sneezing and stuffiness, while others experience joint, back and neck pain, in addition to breathing difficulties.
+However, although allergies can cause neck pain, join pain and back pain, there are many things you can try to make the pain subside.

 In some cases, your symptoms may appear to be related more to the weather, injury or illness rather than specific allergens.
 However some allergy symptoms, such as non-allergic rhinitis and even joint pain, can be brought on by rapid changes in temperature and humidity that typically accompany the spring season.
 In the United States, spring often is the highest time for allergies, meaning your seasonal allergies could be the cause of your pain.